UpTown! Dance Descriptions

 This fun filled class is an extension of Creative Movement.
 The children are now ready for more coordinated combinations of steps and movements.
 Our focus is to increase body awareness, technique and memory.
 More emphasis is placed on tempo and musical timing.
 Children begin to learn the basic movements for ballet and jazz.
 The concepts will prepare students for the following year when they graduate to Pre-Primary Ballet and Jr. Ballet/Jazz.

 This program follows the syllabus of the Royal Academy of Dance.
 It provides students with a high standard of training as well as helping to build strong self-esteem and confidence.
-The program focuses on the study of classical technique through barre and center exercises, as well as rhythm and free movement dance.
+The program focuses on the study of classical technique through barre and centre exercises, as well as rhythm and free movement dance.
 It is designed to instil a love and appreciation of dance.

 POINTE CONDITIONING (12+)